cpc-it/cd-jekyll-grunt-boilerplate/public/pattern-library/components/typography/headings/description.md

-Headings use Google font [Oswald](https://fonts.google.com/specimen/Oswald)
+Headings in library use the Google font [Oswald](https://fonts.google.com/specimen/Oswald)